Privacy Notice

 Safeguarding

-NHS Cheshire and Merseyside is dedicated in ensuring that the principles and duties of safeguarding adults and children are holistically, consistently and conscientiously applied with the wellbeing of all, at the heart of what we do.
+The ICB is dedicated to ensuring that the principles and duties of safeguarding adults and children are holistically, consistently and conscientiously applied with the wellbeing of all at the heart of what we do.

-The data collected by NHS Cheshire and Merseyside staff including its hosted bodies in the event of a safeguarding situation will be as much personal information as is necessary or possible to obtain, in order to handle the situation.
+The data collected by ICB staff in the event of a safeguarding situation will be as much personal information as is necessary or possible to obtain, to handle the situation.
 In addition to some basic demographics and contact details, this is likely to be special category information (such as health information).

 Sources of the data

-The information is used by NHS Cheshire and Merseyside when handling a safeguarding incident or concern.
-We may share information accordingly to ensure duty of care and investigation as required with other partners such as Local Authorities, the Police, healthcare professional (i.e. their GP or mental health team).
+The information is used by the ICB when handling a safeguarding incident or concern.
+We may share information accordingly to ensure duty of care and investigation as required with other partners such as local authorities, the police, healthcare professional (i.e. their GP or mental health team).

 We do not provide services directly to children or proactively collect their personal information.
 However, we are sometimes given information about children while handling a complaint or conducting an investigation.
 The information in the relevant parts of this notice applies to children as well as adults.